youngjae-lim/tailwind-starter/readme.md

 # Simple Tailwind CSS Starter

 This is an extremley simple setup to develop Tailwind projects.
-This will be used in my Tailwind From Scratch course.

 ## Usage